Short Bowel Syndrome in Children

 Your child will likely have

-feedings through an IV (parenteral) after surgery.
-This means that your child won’t
+feedings through an IV (intravenous) line after surgery.
+This is called parenteral

-child's healthcare provider may slowly start enteral feedings.
-This gives liquid
+provider may slowly start enteral feedings.
+This gives thickened liquid nutrition

-nutrition directly to your child’s stomach or small intestine through a feeding tube.
+directly to your child’s stomach or small intestine through a feeding tube.
+Over time,

 Your child may eventually be able

-to have oral feedings.
+to have feedings by mouth (orally).
 Your child will need to eat small meals often.
-Foods that are

 Some people with severe short bowel